sonukumar77/Job-Post-Manager/README.md

 2. Open your browser and visit http://localhost:3000.

-3. Explore the Movie Explorer App!
+3. Explore the Job Post Manager App!

 ## Hosted Link